-• Committee members must notify the major professor of their decisions in writing before a dissertation may be approved as ready for the final defense.
-No more than one dissenting vote may be allowed for the approval of the dissertation.
+- Committee members must notify the major professor of their decisions in writing before dissertation may be approved as ready for the final defense.
+The agreement of the advisory committee is achieved with no more than one dissenting vote.
 If the advisory committee declines to approve the dissertation as ready for the final defense, the major professor will notify the student and the graduate coordinator, who will notify the Graduate School.
-At this time, the defense will likely be delayed until the following semester so the student will have time to make required revisions.

-- The defense of the dissertation is conducted after the approval of the dissertation by the advisory committee.
-The defense will be chaired by the student's major professor and attended by all members of the committee.
-One committee member may participate via teleconference or digitally if the Graduate School's requirements (as detailed in the Graduate Coordinator's Handbook) are met. - The defense normally lasts two hours and primarily concerns the dissertation and the field in which it lies. - Students must inform the graduate coordinator at least three weeks in advance of the defense.
+The defense will likely be delayed until the following semester, so the student can make the required revisions. - The dissertation defense occurs after the advisory committee approves the dissertation.
+The student's major professor will chair the defense, and all committee members will attend.
+The student and committee chair must appear in person, but other committee members can participate via teleconference or video conference if the Graduate School's requirements (as detailed in the Graduate Coordinator's Handbook) are met.
+If the major professor is unable to attend the defense in person, they can designate a substitute chair who is a current member of the committee.
+Under extenuating circumstances with approval by the department and graduate coordinator, a defense can be held completely remotely. - The defense normally lasts two hours and primarily concerns the dissertation and the field in which it lies. - Students must inform the graduate coordinator at least three weeks in advance of the defense.
 The graduate coordinator must notify the Graduate School at least two weeks prior to the defense.
-The Graduate School will subsequently announce the time and place of the defense of the dissertation to the University community. - A portion of the defense is open to all members of the University community.
-All faculty members and graduate students are invited to attend this open portion. - The advisory committee must approve the student's dissertation and defense with no more than one dissenting vote and must certify their approval in writing.
-The results of the defense of the dissertation must be reported to the Graduate School at least two weeks prior to graduation for the current semester. - A dissertation may be approved with minor changes, major changes, or no changes. - Once the dissertation has been approved by the advisory committee and the final oral examination has been passed, the dissertation must be submitted to the Graduate School for final approval no later than two weeks prior to graduation of the following semester. - Dissertations which are not submitted by this deadline must be defended again and approved by the advisory committee before they will be considered by the Graduate School for final approval. - The Graduate School requires any degree candidate to be registered for HIST 9300 during the semester in which the dissertation is to be completed and the degree received.

-Any candidate for the doctoral degree who fails to complete the dissertation defense within five years after passing the comprehensive examinations will be required to re-take and pass the comprehensive examinations and be readmitted to candidacy before proceeding with his or her degree program.
+The Graduate School will subsequently announce the time and place of the defense of the dissertation to the University community.

+- A portion of the defense is open to all members of the University community.
+All faculty members and graduate students are invited to attend this open portion. - The advisory committee must approve the student's dissertation and defense with no more than one dissenting vote and approve the final defense via the appropriate form in GradStatus.
+The major professor's/co-major professors' vote of approval is required for the student to pass the examination.
+An abstention is not an appropriate vote for the defense of the dissertation or thesis.
+The results of the defense of the dissertation must be reported to the Graduate School at least two weeks prior to graduation for the current semester. - The advisory committee may approve the dissertation with minor changes, major changes, or no changes. - Once the advisory committee has approved the dissertation, and the student has passed their final oral examination, the student must submit the dissertation to the Graduate School for final approval no later than two weeks prior to graduation of the following semester. - Students who do not submit their dissertations by this deadline must defend their dissertation again, and the advisory committee must re-approve the defense before the Graduate School will consider the student for final approval. - The Graduate School requires any degree candidate to be registered for HIST 9300 during the semester in which the dissertation is completed and the degree received. - Any candidate for the doctoral degree who fails to complete the dissertation defense within five years after passing the comprehensive examinations will be required to retake and pass the comprehensive examinations and be readmitted to candidacy before proceeding with his or her degree program.